-- 3.1 We reported on progress of the first three years of GT17 in the Cost and Performance Report4 in August 2021.
+- 3.1 We reported on progress of the first three years of GT17 in the Cost and Performance Report5 in August 2021.
 We concluded that, in overall terms, the first three years of GT17 can be considered successful.
 GMO NI has been implemented effectively and has delivered cost savings as well as practical benefits to shippers by way of: - One point of contact for all queries/issues. - Single transmission code and invoicing system. - 24-hour telephone service and website. - 3.2 The key indicators of GMO NI performance demonstrates good levels of compliance and shipper surveys suggest overall satisfaction with market operation. - 3.3 For the TSOs, both MEL and GNI (UK) have been effective in delivering below budget and collaborating for the benefit of the industry as a whole.
 RIGs reporting has been useful in providing clarity on costs and outputs. - 3.4 MEL has made good progress against its scheduled repex projects as well as undertaking some unscheduled work.
-GNI (UK) has experienced some problems in terms of asset replacements schemes, but Covid-19 has had an impact on delivery. - 3.5 The TSOs have undertaken the GT17 requirement to consider the feasibility of a single control room.
+GNI (UK) has experienced some problems in terms of asset replacements schemes, but we accept that Covid-19 has had an impact on delivery. - 3.5 The TSOs have undertaken the GT17 requirement to consider the feasibility of a single control room.
 However, the conclusion is that it is not practical at this time given legal and procurement concerns.
 This is disappointing, especially given the success of the GMO NI.
+This is something we expect to revisit in the future.
 Otherwise, performance in the first three years of GT17 can be considered good.